cossacklabs/product-docs/themis/spec/asymmetric-keypairs/ecc.md

 In *elliptic curve cryptography* (ECC), keys are defined by a number of parameters.
 **Domain parameters** describe a particular curve used for operations.
-It is critical to use a good curve with secure properties, therefore usually one of the well-known respectable curves is chosen.
+It is critical to use a curve with validated security properties, therefore usually one of the well-known respectable curves is chosen.

 As of Themis 0.13 released in 2020,